Estimation of smooth functionals of covariance operators: jackknife bias reduction and bounds in terms of effective rank: Bias reduction via linear aggregation of plug-in estimators and jackknife method

-In this section, we summarize several facts (many of them known) concerning a jackknife bias reduction method in the problem of estimation of a smooth functional $f({\mathbb E}Y)$ of unknown mean ${\mathbb E}Y$ of a random variable $Y$ in a Banach space $E$ based on i.i.d. observations $Y_1,\dots, Y_n$ of $Y.$
+In this section, we summarize several facts (many of them known) concerning an approach to bias reduction based on linear aggregation of plug-in estimators with different sample sizes and, in particular, a jackknife method of bias reduction in the problem of estimation of a smooth functional $f({\mathbb E}Y)$ of unknown mean ${\mathbb E}Y$ of a random variable $Y$ in a Banach space $F$ based on i.i.d. observations $Y_1,\dots, Y_n$ of $Y.$

-The following simple proposition plays an important role in the analysis of jackknife bias reduction.